rubyatscale/query_packwerk/README.md

 query_packwerk console
 ```

-When the console loads, it will print a welcome message.
+The CLI includes a welcome message with a list of commands.
 You can access it any time with `help`:

 ```
 query_packwerk:001:0> help
 ```

+Find packages to work with:

 ```ruby
 # Get a package